 Once done, click the Visualize icon.

-You can view the following details in the visualization flow chart,
+View the following details in the visualization chart:

 - The main Flow and its steps